richardjharris/richardjharris.github.io/pages/2022-04-25-atomic-habits.md

 You can stack repeatedly.
 You can also stack before an existing habit, or during.
 For example listening to music while vacuuming the room.

 #### Environment
 Make 'right' thing as easy to do as possible.
-If you want to practice guitar, put the guitar in on your sofa. .
+If you want to practice guitar, put the guitar near the sofa so you pick it up.

 Make 'wrong' things harder to do.
 Hide food away if dieting; delete apps from your phone; stop reading product reviews if you spend too much money; unplug and hide devices.
 Consider not just the bad habit but also the cues and environment that lead towards it.